 5 ways to nail your summer internship

-With the job market still tight for new graduates, finding the right internship and making your time there count is absolutely crucial.
-Research from the National Association of Colleges and Employers (NACE) shows that seniors in the Class of 2013 who completed at least one internship while in school were nearly twice as likely to receive a job offer before graduation than those who didn't.
-Students who took paid internships also had more of a bargaining chip with their new bosses.
+In recent years, research from the National Association of Colleges and Employers shows that seniors who completed at least one internship while in school were nearly twice as likely to receive a job offer before graduation than those who didn't (2013).
+Such data also showed that students who took paid internships also had more of a bargaining chip with their new bosses.
 In addition, those who completed paid internships had starting salaries that were nearly $15,000 higher, on average, than grads without intern experience.
-Unpaid internships, however, did not translate to higher starting salaries.
+(Unpaid internships, however, did not translate to higher starting salaries.)

 1. Find the right opportunity

 "The students that we spoke with that had the best experiences had bosses that were quite hands-on and gave them work that mirrored what they were learning in the classroom," says Blair Hickman, community editor at ProPublica, a nonprofit investigative news organization that's done extensive research on intern experiences.
 "If you were a journalism student, you actually got to write stories that got edited and published."

 Unfortunately, there is a sea of terrible internship programs out there that will have you doing little more than getting coffee and making copies.
 The first step in having a positive internship experience is finding a program that provides a real-world education, a crash course in the industry and opportunities to meet employees across multiple departments.

 Hickman advises students to start the internship hunt through their college since many institutions keep tabs on where students have had the best -- and worst -- internship experiences.

 If your school doesn't track that information, you can call an internship program directly and ask about what responsibilities interns there have and what sort of networking or mentorship opportunities are available.